BEST PLACES TO STAY IN LAKE GARDA – GREAT HOTELS FOR ALL BUDGETS

 Strolling through the old town, walking the cycle path, and watching the sunset on the promenade… despite its very small size, it is full of beauty and charm.

 You can’t go wrong with choosing Limone as your base (here are my recommendations for things to do in Limone, btw).
-Staying here, also makes it pretty comfortable to explore this pretty town early in the morning or in the evening when all the crowds are gone.
-Limone might be tiny but the crowds come
+Staying here also makes it pretty comfortable to explore this pretty town early in the morning or in the evening, when all the crowds are gone.
+Limone might be tiny, but the crowds come.

-If you stay for more than 2 or 3 nights at Lake Garda, then it might get boring but since Limone also ha s a beach you can’t really go wrong with booking your accommodation here for a few days.
+If you stay for more than 2 or 3 nights at Lake Garda, then it might get boring, but since Limone also has a beach, you can’t really go wrong with booking your accommodation here for a few days.

-Accommodations in Limone sul Garda
+Accommodations in Limone Sul Garda

-Luxury – Hotel Splendid Palace is a lovely accommodation that offers many amenities and beautiful views from its rooftop pool.
+- Luxury – Hotel Splendid Palace is a lovely accommodation that offers many amenities and beautiful views from its rooftop pool.

-Mid-Range – Garni Gianmartin provides a savory buffet and lovely lake views.
+- Mid-Range – Garni Gianmartin provides a savory buffet and lovely lake views.
 A favorite among solo travelers.

-Budget-friendly – Hotel Cristina has a nice location and offers lake views, a pool, and friendly staff.
+- Budget-friendly – Hotel Cristina has a nice location and offers lake views, a pool, and friendly staff.

-Sо, whеthеr you’re looking for a rеlаxing winter brеаk complete with luxurious surroundings and plenty оf thingѕ tо ѕее and dо no matter what the weather, or you’re looking tо bооk уоur Italian summer hоlidауѕ in аdvаnсе, Lаkе Gаrdа iѕ a dеѕtinаtiоn definitely wоrth visiting.
+Sо, whеthеr you’re looking for a rеlаxing winter brеаk complete with luxurious surroundings and plenty оf thingѕ tо ѕее and dо, or you’re looking tо bооk уоur Italian summer hоlidауѕ in аdvаnсе, Lаkе Gаrdа iѕ a dеѕtinаtiоn definitely wоrth visiting.
 And now, you also have ideas on the best hotels in Lake Garda.